kusimo/quick-download-button/README.md

 ```
 [quick_download_button title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 ```
-The **url** value needs to be replaced with your media link URL.
-The **title** value is for download button title.
-Default value is Download.
+The url value needs to be replaced with your media link URL.
+To change the title, enter a different text in the title value.
+The default value is Download.

 # Additional Shortcode Usage